 Certain mushrooms are traditionally used in many parts of Asia on a daily basis as a mood tonic or ‘adaptogen’.
 Adaptogens are natural substances that are said to help the body adapt to stress and protect against some of its negative effects, such as fatigue and poor sleep.
 The bonus: more energy!
 Maitake and reishi are among the mushrooms said to have adaptogenic qualities.

-3. Keep blood sugar balanced
+3. Medicinal mushrooms keep blood sugar balanced

 When blood sugar levels get out of control, this can affect everyday energy as well as increasing the risk of other problems such as type 2 diabetes and weight gain.
 The Maitake mushroom has been found in studies to help bring blood sugar down by improving sensitivity to insulin – the hormone that triggers cells to take glucose out of the blood.